Complete reference for Google My Business Posts

 - Showcase top products.

-- Announce new products or services.
+- Announcements for new products or services.

 - Make it easy for customers – one-click path to make a reservation, sign up for a newsletter, learn more about latest offers, or even buy a specific product through your website.